 One unfortunate side effect of this idiosyncracy is that learning pinyin doesn't help Chinese people learn English or other Roman-alphabet languages.
-Chinese visitors to Flushing (New York) - the largest Chinatown outside Asia - may be surprised to learn that the borough name Queens doesn't begin with the sound of pinyin que (chüe tɕʰye), but instead with the familiar kw- sound that qu spells in almost every Roman-alphabet language.
+Chinese visitors to Flushing (New York) - the largest Chinatown outside Asia - may be surprised to learn that the borough name Queens doesn't begin with the sound they write que (chüe tɕʰye), but instead with the familiar kw- sound that qu spells in almost every Roman-alphabet language.
 Another problem with pinyin is that the accents used for tones and the letter ü are not available on most keyboards and fonts - people often use v instead of ü for this reason.

 But the main problem of pinyin is not its unusual uses of Roman letters; it's its use of Roman letters!
 Spelling out pronunciation is a very important function - why should Chinese use an alphabet that is so poorly suited for it?
 Pinyin requires us to use digraphs like sh ch zh ng, unusual readings like x q c z, ambiguous letters like i, a dieresis over ü, capitalization, and other deficiencies ... to what end?
 To make Chinese legible to foreigners?
 To fit Chinese within the limitations of ASCII computers?
 They achieved neither; they deserve better.